amanrai00/PortfolioAman/README.md

 # Portfolio Website

 A personal portfolio site built entirely from scratch to showcase my frontend work.
-No templates, no themes — every component, animation, and translation is hand-written.
+No templates, no themes.
+Every component, animation, and translation were custom implemented.

 > 🔗 **Live:** [obliviousaman.netlify.app](https://obliviousaman.netlify.app/)